minima52/digital-garden/_pages/index.md

 # This is a collection of my notes.

 <p>Hi! 👋 I'm May.
 I’m a deep thinker and I often have many thoughts on my mind that I’ll try to share here.
 My writings are mostly for myself, but you are free to explore as you like by clicking on any link that interests you.
-Some notes of interest: [[BTS]], [[Language Learning]], and other things.</p>
+Some notes of interest: [[BTS]], [[Language Learning]], and [[Notes]].</p>